FAMAS: Action

-The FAMAS assault rifle is a bullpup configuration, with the ammunition feed behind the trigger.
-The receiver housing is made of a special steel alloy, and the rifle furniture is made of fiberglass.
-The rifle uses a lever-delayed blowback action, an action type also used in the French AA-52 machine gun derived from the prototypes built during Army Technical Department tests having taken place between the First and Second World Wars.
+The FAMAS is a bullpup assault rifle, where the ammunition feed is behind the trigger.
+The receiver housing is made of a special steel alloy, and the rifle furniture is made of fibreglass.

+The FAMAS uses a lever-delayed blowback action, an action type also used in the French AA-52 machine gun derived from the prototypes built during Army Technical Department tests having taken place between the First and Second World Wars.

+The FAMAS is known for its high rate of fire of around 900–1,100 rounds per minute.